rlivingsus/misc/AllBooks.md

 - Kendi, Ibram: How to be an Antiracist
 - Kennedy, Paul: Rise and Fall of the Great Powers
 - Kent, Jasper: Twelve
+- Kerr, Katherine: ebook 1) Daggerspell
 - Kershaw, Alex: Against all Odds
 - Keyes, Daniel: Flowers for Algernon
 - Khoury, Jessica: THE FORBIDDEN WISH
 - Kidd, Jess: The Night Ship; Things in a Jar
 - Kim, Bo-Young: I'm Waiting for You and Other Stories
+- Kim, Gene: The Phoenix Project: novelization about IT, DevOps
 - Kincaid, S.J.: The Diabolic
-- King, Stephen: The Eyes of the Dragon; UR; 11/22/63
+- King, Stephen: ~~Fairy Tale~~,The Eyes of the Dragon; UR; 11/22/63
 - King, Wesley: The Vindico
 - Kingfisher, T.: Nettle & Bone
 - Kissinger, Henry: Diplomacy, World Order
 - Kloos, Marko
-- Klune, TJ: Under the Whispering Door
+- Klune, TJ: The House in the Cerulean Sea; Under the Whispering Door
 - Knight, Phil: Shoe Dog
 - Kohanek, Jeffrey: Fate of Wizardom
 - Kolker, Claudia: The Immigrant Advantage